The 6 things you should know before hiking the Larapinta Trail

 1. Know your limits (and prepare accordingly)

-Completing a 230 kilometre trail sounds challenging…because it is.
-The Larapinta Trail isn’t for the faint of heart but that doesn’t mean only the best hikers can do it.
-In fact, plenty of guided tours take you part of the way (us), so you don’t have to miss out on the magnificent scenery (just the blisters that come with walking the full 13 days).
+Completing a 230-kilometre trail sounds challenging…because it is.
+The Larapinta Trail isn’t for the faint of heart, but that doesn’t mean only the best hikers can do it.
+In fact, plenty of guided tours take you part of the way, so you don’t have to miss out on the scenery.

 2. Pack for all weather conditions